vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     * connectionString

-    The required Azure resources have now been created.
+    The Azure resources required for this lab are now available.

 ### Exercise 2: Deploy and configure a Linux VM  as an IoT Edge Gateway